Yubico AB Earnings Call Transcripts

 -

-Net sales declined 7% year-over-year due to currency effects, but subscription sales and ARR grew strongly, with ARR up 32%.
-Large order bookings were soft, especially in the U.S. public sector, while small and mid-sized orders and subscription momentum remained robust.
+Net sales declined 7% year-over-year due to currency effects, but subscription sales and ARR grew strongly, now comprising 16% of net sales.
+Large orders were delayed, especially in the U.S. public sector, while small and mid-sized orders showed momentum.
+Gross margin remained stable at 80%.

 -